ga-wdi-boston/orientation/README.md

 -   'Johnny' highlights which fact is the **lie** and 'Jane' on blank side of the index card
 -   'Jane' goes next and reads the facts on the card she holds
--   This continues until all cards are read and indentified
+-   This continues until everyone has played!

 ## Alumni Panel